-Joanna Matthews was the Independent Chair of the Trustee Board for the year ended 30 September 2020.
+Joanna Matthews was the Independent Chair of the Trustee Board for the year ended 30 September 2021.

 TPT operates a two-tier governance structure.
 The supervisory Trustee Board appoints and holds to account the Management Oversight Board which holds delegated authority to make decisions about the operation of TPT and to oversee the day-to-day running of TPT.
 There are five members of the Management Oversight Board: four independent non-executives and the Chief Executive.
-For the Trust year commencing 1 October 2019, David Robertson was the Chair of the Management Oversight Board.
+For the Trust year commencing 1 October 2020, David Robertson was the Chair of the Management Oversight Board.
 David is also a co-opted Director of Verity Trustees Limited.
-The other non-executive members of the Management Board at 30 September 2020 were Mike Balfour and Richard Coates who are also the respective chairs of the Investment and Audit, Risk & Compliance Committees.
+The other non-executive members of the Management Oversight Board at 30 September 2021 were Mike Balfour, Richard Coates and Colin Richardson who are also the respective chairs of the Investment, Audit, Risk & Compliance and Funding Committees.
 On 19 March 2020 Wendy Mayall resigned as both a member of the Management Oversight Board and Chair of the Funding Committee.
-Recruitment for a successor commenced immediately and Colin Richardson was appointed with effect from 1 December 2020.
+Colin Richardson was appointed as Chair of the Funding Committee and a member of the Management Oversight Board from 1 December 2020.
 In the interim the Chair of the Trustee Board, Joanna Matthews, temporarily assumed the role of Chair of the Funding Committee.
 There was a vacancy on the Management Oversight Board between the date of Wendy Mayall's resignation and Colin Richardson's appointment.